Site in French

 Pilot

-On June 12, 1940, the Glenn Martin 167F No. 161 was shot down by the Flak.
-Chief Warrant Officer BONNEFOUS is killed.
+On 12 June 1940, Glenn Martin 167F No 161 was shot down by Flak.
+Chief Warrant Officer BONNEFOUS was killed.

 Staff-Sergeant